garretthagen21/PiFi/docs/wpa_pyfi_command.rst

 Searches for saved networks that are currently available and connects to the first one it finds. ::

-    usage: pifi autoconnect
+    usage: wpa_pyfi autoconnect

 Completion
 ^^^^^^^^^^

-The pifi command also comes packaged with completion for bash.
+The wpa_pyfi command also comes packaged with completion for bash.
-If you want to write completion for your own shell, pifi provides an interface for extracting completion information.
+If you want to write completion for your own shell, wpa_pyfi provides an interface for extracting completion information.
-Please see the ``pifi-completion.bash`` and ``bin/pifi`` files for more information.
+Please see the ``wpa_pyfi-completion.bash`` and ``bin/wpa_pyfi`` files for more information.